 Simple English definitions for legal terms

-Read a random definition: blank check
+Read a random definition: ringing up

 A continuation application is a type of patent application that is filed to continue the examination of an earlier filed patent application.
 There are two types of continuation applications: continuation and continuation-in-part.
 A continuation application is filed to continue the examination of an earlier filed patent application without adding any new matter.
 A continuation-in-part application is filed to continue the examination of an earlier filed patent application while adding new matter.